MWC – Analysts, Journalists and (frantic) Activity

 See you all there

 The Babel team will be on ground once again at MWC this year.
 We’re easy to identify; we’ll be the ones running between halls to staff the dozens of journalist and analyst briefings we’ve arranged for our clients and in the evening you’ll typically find us entertaining our friends in the journalist and analyst communities.
 It’s the relationships we build with them that enables us to deliver the results.
-We’re looking forward to seeing you all there and if you’d like to talk to us about support at MWC, or at any other time, let me know
+We’re looking forward to seeing you all there and if you’d like to talk to us about support at MWC, or at any other time, let me know.

-Written by
+Written by Paul Campbell

 Director